yachoukh/MCW-Line-of-business-application-migration/Whiteboard design session/WDS trainer guide - Line of Business Application Migration.md

 *Migration Execution*

-5.  **Design:** What Azure components or configurations should be deployed prior to migration?
+1. What Azure components or configurations should be deployed prior to migration?

-    **Solution:** Before migrating your first application, the Azure environment should be prepared.
+    Before migrating your first application, the Azure environment should be prepared.
 This includes:
     - Planning and creating Azure subscriptions
     - Planning the network: Azure virtual networks, including address spaces and subnets; network security devices such as Application Gateways or third-party devices; Active Directory and name resolution; on-premises connectivity
     - Defining best practices for Azure deployments, such as resource group structure, choice of region, use of templates, resource naming convention and use of resource locks